drezap/blgrm_cpp/README.md

 The program works best with very few metropolis iterations and 0 or few burnin iterations for the metropolis.
 High iterations for the metropolis will give you erroneous results.
 You may have to print out the 'aa_B' matrix in px_blgrm.cpp to ensure model is converging properly.

-Please direct any bugs or questions to Andre Zapico: drezap@umich.edu